GoraNetwork/doc/draft.md

 ### Data extraction specifications

-As mentioned when talking about requesting oracle data, Gora users most often want a specific piece of the data source output.
-So they must let Gora know how to extract it.
+Gora users most often want a specific piece of data source output, so they must be able to tell Gora how to extract it.
 This is what a Gora data extraction specification does.
-It consists of two parts, separated by colon: method, expression and an optional rounding modifier.
+It consists of up to three parts, separated by colon: method, expression and an optional rounding modifier.
 For example, `substr:4,11` tells Gora that it needs to return a substring from data source output, starting at 4th and ending at 11th character.
-Gora supports the following data extraction methods and expression
+Gora supports the following data extraction methods and expression formats:
-formats:

  * `jsonpath`: JSONPath expression, see: https://datatracker.ietf.org/doc/draft-ietf-jsonpath-base/
  * `xpath`: XPath expression, see: https://www.w3.org/TR/2017/REC-xpath-31-20170321/